Neuronal Attention Circuit (NAC) for Representation Learning: Neuronal Attention Circuit (NAC)

 \subsection{Designing the Neural Network}

 We now outline the design of a neural network layer guided by the preceding analysis.
 The process involves five steps: (i) repurposing NCPs; (ii) input curation; (iii) construction of the time vector (\(t\)); (iv) computing attention logits and weights; and (v) generating the attention output.
 Figure~\ref{fig:NAC} provides a graphical overview of NAC.\\ \textbf{Repurposing NCPs:} We repurpose the NCPs framework by converting its fixed, biologically derived wiring (see Figure~\ref{fig:R_NCPs}(a)) into a flexible recurrent architecture that allows configurable input--output mappings.
 Instead of enforcing a static connectome, our approach exposes adjacency matrices as modifiable structures defining sparse input and recurrent connections.
 This enables selective information routing across neuron groups while retaining the original circuit topology.
 Decoupling wiring specifications from model instantiation allows dynamic connectivity adjustments to accommodate different input modalities without full retraining.
 Algorithm~\ref{algo:repurposed_NCP} summarizes the steps for repurposing the NCPs wiring mechanism.
-Key features include group-wise masking for neuron isolation, adaptive remapping of inputs and outputs for task-specific adaptation, and tunable sparsity \(s\) to balance expressiveness and efficiency. \\ In our implementation, the sensory neuron gate ($\mathcal{NN}_{\text{sensory}}$) projects the $q$, $k$, and $v$ representations (see Figure~\ref{fig:R_NCPs}(b)).
+Key features include groupwise masking for neuron isolation, adaptive remapping of inputs and outputs for task-specific adaptation, and tunable sparsity \(s\) to balance expressiveness and efficiency. \\ In our implementation, the sensory neuron gate ($\mathcal{NN}_{\text{sensory}}$) projects the $q$, $k$, and $v$ representations (see Figure~\ref{fig:R_NCPs}(b)).
 This enables sensory neurons to maintain structured, context-aware representations rather than collapsing inputs into fully connected layers.
 As a result, the network preserves locality and modularity, which improves information routing.
+Intuitively, it acts like biological receptor neurons, converting external stimulus inputs into organized signals that feed into downstream circuits.